pytesNET/pex/README.md

 ===============================
 **P**rinter **ex**ecution service and server utility.

-With PEX, print jobs can be sent directly to the printer without going through the standard print dialog.
-This is especially useful for web projects, Progressive Web Applications (PWAs), or similar tools that aim to bypass some print previews to provide a more native and seamless user experience.
+PEX is a lightweight Python-based printer service and server.
+It allows direct print jobs to local printers without triggering the usual print dialog.
+This is especially useful for web apps, PWAs, or kiosk systems where seamless printing is mandatory.

 The printer service is accessible via simple HTTP requests, you can configure your printer service using the CLI interface or the provided tk application.

 ## Dependencies
 **Required for Linux**